Skip to main content

 The main operations that a user can perform on the Marketplace module are:

-• View the Marketplace catalog with all data products/output ports and their details
+• View the Marketplace Search page with all systems/output ports and their details

 • Access Mesh Supervision

-• Send an access request to a Data Product's output port
+• Send an access request to a project's output port

-• Give access to a Data Product's output port
+• Give access to a project's output port

-At the moment all operations described above are, by default, granted to any user of witboost.
-The only exception is made by those who can give access to a Data Product's output port or who can answer a question, that is safe by design since only the Data Product owner will receive the request, and hence is the only one that can answer to that.
+At the moment all operations described above are, by default, granted to any user of Witboost.
+The only exception is made by those who can give access to a project's output port or who can answer a question, that is safe by design since only the project owner will receive the request, and hence is the only one that can answer to that.

 Other Platform permissions